 Pros and cons of in-person OSHA training

 In-person training does not differ much from online classes when it comes to course material and curriculum.
-Still, it certainly gives students a slighter edge to individuals who tend to thrive in group settings.
+Still, it gives students a slighter edge over individuals who thrive in group settings.

 Here are the pros of in-person training: